-Although the Board does not have a formal diversity policy, it does seek to maintain optimum Board heterogeneity through a diversity of backgrounds, perspectives, experience and skills among its members.
-Since 1999, the Board, and more recently, the Nominating and Governance Committee, has tracked the Directors' professional experience and skill sets with a board inventory matrix (the "matrix").
-The matrix lists each Director and his or her professional experience and skill sets in 15 categories considered by the Committee to be advantageous to the regulated utility business, as well as for a company of Unitil's size and complexity.
+The Board has identified particular qualifications, attributes, skills and experience that are important to be represented on the Board as a whole.
+The Nominating and Governance Committee, is charged with the responsibility of tracking the Directors' professional experience and skill sets with a board inventory matrix (the "Skills Matrix").
+The Skills Matrix lists each Director and his or her professional experience and skill sets in categories considered by the Board and the Committee to be advantageous to the regulated utility business, as well as for a company of Unitil's size and complexity.
 The Committee uses this information to assess overall Board composition and to identify existing and potential gaps in the skill sets of Directors.
 This information is also used for recruiting purposes when there is a vacancy, or an expected vacancy, on the Board.
-The matrix has been in use, and updated regularly, for more than 15 years because it has proven to be a valuable tool in this assessment exercise.
+The Skills Matrix has proven to be a valuable tool in this assessment exercise.
 The Board strives to represent a meaningful cross-section of business and industry experience, education, and specialized skill sets with a group of diverse individuals who add the element of quality to the Company's corporate governance framework, and who fairly and without compromise execute their fiduciary duty to serve the best interests of Unitil's shareholders and all of the Company's stakeholders.